piranha/nomad/README.rst

 3. Template files with the extension ``.j2``.
 These templates will be passed through the Jinja2 templating library.
 You must install the ``jinja2`` for this functionality.
-The entire `Configuration`_ is available to the tempalte files as a single dictionary.
+The entire `Configuration`_ is available to the template files as a single dictionary.

 Files inside of each migration folder are executed in lexographical order.